langjam/jam0001/Floeckchengrafik/README.md

 on [this repo](https://github.com/Floeckchengrafik/jam0001).

 ## Starting the Interpreter

 If you [compiled the Interpreter](#Compiling-the-Interpreter), you can run the binary file in `dist/` like this:
 `./comstruct example.cmstr`<br>
-If not, you can run `cd src && python comstruct.py example.cmstr`<br>
+If not, you can run `python src/comstruct.py example.cmstr`.<br>
 Of course, replace example.cmstr with whatever your filename is.
-When you don´t have a .cmstr file to execute, you can also run `./comstruct` in `dist/` or `python comstruct.py` in `src`.
+When you don´t have a .cmstr file to execute, you can also run `./comstruct` in `dist/` or `python comstruct.py` in `src` to get to the repl.

 # Code Documentation